Calling all aspiring herbalists and educators

 hOW MUCH DOES IT COST?

 There are no direct costs associated with the program.
 Housing, education, and medicine-making supplies will be provided to interns.
 Interns will be largely responsible for providing their own food.
-The guesthouse will be stocked with some bulk items and essentials to get interns started, but otherwise there are grocery stores and a farmers market in town where interns can purchase other food items.
+The guesthouse will be stocked with some bulk items and essentials to get interns started, and there is an organic vegetable garden next to the guesthouse for interns to glean from.
+Anything beyond this will need to be purchased by interns.
+There are plenty of grocery stores and a farmers market in Sandy, a quick 10-minute drive from the farm.
+Based on expenditures from 2018 interns, you might expect to spend about $250 throughout the course of your stay.

 To be considered for this internship: